A BRIEF HISTORY OF PUNISHMENTS

 Sometimes in the bottom of a dungeon was a pit into which prisoners were lowered.
 It was called an oubliette.
 The name comes from the French word oublier meaning to forget because the unfortunate prisoner was forgotten.

 This was a military punishment common in the 17th century.
 The prisoner was hung by his wrist and one foot was placed on a pointed but not actually sharp wooden stake.
 Soon his wrist would become very tired and the temptation was to support his weight on the pointed stake, which was very painful.
 The picket died out in the 18th century because it made it difficult for the soldier to march afterward.

 Ships ropes covered in tar were called oakum.
 In the 19th century, the rope was pulled apart by hand and recycled.
 Oakum was picked by convicts and people in workhouses.
 It may not sound hard work but it made fingers bleed and blister.
 Convicts and workhouse inmates were made to pick oakum because it was such unpleasant work.

 The pillory was a wooden frame on a pole with holes through which a person's head and hands were placed.
 The frame was then locked and the person was subjected to humiliation and ridicule.
 Sometimes people also threw unpleasant objects at the person in the pillory.
 The stocks was a wooden frame with holes through which a person's feet were placed and they were humiliated in the same way.
-Use of the pillory and stocks went out of favor in the 19th century.
-The pillory was abolished in Britain in 1837 and the stocks was abolished in 1872.
+The use of the pillory and stocks went out of favor in the 19th century.
+The pillory was abolished in Britain in 1837 and the stocks were abolished in 1872.

 Taken orally poison has rarely been used as a method of execution.
 Nevertheless the great Greek philosopher Socrates was forced to commit suicide by drinking hemlock.